 Gifts can be made to the Hokie Club at any point during the year.
-However, for consideration for 2017-18 benefits (including tickets and parking), gifts MUST be received between January 1, 2016 and March 31, 2017.
+However, for consideration for 2018-19 Hokie Scholarship Fund benefits (including tickets and parking), ALL gifts MUST be received by March 31, 2018.

 Click “Give Now” in the upper right hand corner.
 Follow the steps for a convenient and secure donation process.
 Online contributions can be made via Visa, MasterCard, and American Express credit cards.
 NEW to the Hokie Club this year is the ability to manage your giving online through our DonorNet software.
 ALL Hokie Club members will need to create a VicTory Account through DonorNet in order to utilize the new system and manage your giving/follow your priority point standing.

 Once you are on the DonorNet site, you will have two options in setting up your VicTory Account: